Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Introduction

-On the topological side, topological methods have also been integrated into analysis and machine learning. \emph{Persistent homology}, a core method in \emph{topological data analysis} (TDA), and its associated summaries, like \emph{persistent entropy}, have proven valuable for extracting global, deformation-invariant features from data.
-Initially used for feature extraction, TDA provides stable and noise-robust descriptors based on the birth and death of topological features such as connected components, loops, and voids, that can be used as input data for machine learning models across diverse tasks, such as characterizing idiotypic immune networks \cite{rucco2016characterisationpersistententropy}, analyzing similarities in piecewise linear functions and time series \cite{rucco2017newtopologicalentropyformeasuringsimilarities}, and defining safety regions for robotic navigation \cite{toscanoduran2025safeefficientsocialnavigation}.
-More recently, the field of \emph{Topological Deep Learning} (TDL) has emerged, incorporating persistent homology into the training of neural networks through differentiable topological layers and loss functions \cite{TopologicalDeepLearning2024}.
-For instance, persistent homology and associated descriptors have been used to inject shape-aware constraints into neural networks, yielding improvements in tasks like anatomical segmentation \cite{MALYUGINA2023TologicalLossFunctionforImageDenoisisng}, point cloud reconstruction \cite{hofer2017DeepLearningTopologicalSignatures}, shape classification \cite{Roell24aDifferentiableECTforshapeclassification}, and time series forecasting \cite{lin2024hybridizationpersistenthomologyneural}.
-Recent advances in differentiable topological optimization \cite{Mathieu2025DiffeomorphicInterpolationforEfficientPersistenceBasedTopologicalOptimization,zhang2022convergenceoptimizingpersistenthomologybasedlosses} have further improved the trainability and robustness of topological loss functions, making them viable components for neural network training pipelines.
-These topological losses aim to preserve global structural properties in learned functions, which classical loss functions like MSE tend to overlook.
-However, challenges persist, including gradient sparsity and computational inefficiency, which have limited their use in practice.
+Besides, \emph{topological} methods have also been integrated into data analysis and machine learning. \emph{Persistent homology}, a core method in \emph{topological data analysis} (TDA), and its associated summaries, like \emph{persistent entropy}, have proven valuable for extracting global, deformation-invariant features from data.
+Initially used for feature extraction, TDA provides stable and noise-robust descriptors based on the birth and death of topological features (e.g., connected components, loops) across scales, that can be used as input data for machine learning models across diverse tasks, such as immune networks characterization \cite{rucco2016characterisationpersistententropy} and time series comparison \cite{rucco2017newtopologicalentropyformeasuringsimilarities}.
+More recently, the field of \emph{topological deep learning} (TDL) has emerged, incorporating persistent homology into the training of neural networks via differentiable topological layers and loss functions \cite{TopologicalDeepLearning2024}.
+For instance, persistent homology and associated descriptors have been used to inject shape-aware constraints into neural networks, yielding improvements in tasks like anatomical image segmentation \cite{MALYUGINA2023TologicalLossFunctionforImageDenoisisng}, point cloud reconstruction \cite{hofer2017DeepLearningTopologicalSignatures}, shape classification \cite{Roell24aDifferentiableECTforshapeclassification}, and time series forecasting \cite{lin2024hybridizationpersistenthomologyneural}.
+Recent advances in differentiable topological optimization \cite{Mathieu2025DiffeomorphicInterpolationforEfficientPersistenceBasedTopologicalOptimization} have further enhanced the trainability and robustness of topological loss functions, making them viable components for neural network training pipelines.
+However, challenges such as gradient sparsity and computational overhead continue to hinder widespread adoption.